How Chord Progressions Work: Why They Sound So Good

 🎹 Try the related tool →Related Articles

-A practical reference for the most-used chord progression patterns in major and minor keys, explained by degree so they work in any key.
+A reference of the most-used chord progressions in major and minor keys, written by degree so they work in any key, with a tool to hear each one.